jsperhac/cybertraining-qchem-ws/libra/activate-libra-install.md

 conda activate base
 ```

-If conda env activation error message then do the following:
+If conda env activation error message displays, then do the following:
 `conda init bash`
-(log out of Workspace shell, then restart shell)
+then log out of Workspace shell, and restart shell.
+Run
-`conda activate base`
-(should show base env)
+`conda activate base`.
+Now the terminal should show the base env.

+Let's verify and activate the desired env:

 ```
 conda info --envs
-(should show libra-4.4.0)
 conda activate libra-4.4.0
 ```
+Now,
 `which python`
-(should show path to the libra-4.4.0 python since we use conflict ANACONDA_CHOICE set to that installation)
+should show the path to the libra-4.4.0 python, since we use conflict ANACONDA_CHOICE set to that installation.

 ## From Jupyter tool